alejoacosta74/blockchain-bike-rental/README.md

 ## Payment model

-- Each customer has 2 accounts at BikeRentalShop: Ether account and Token account.
+Every customer has 2 accounts at BikeRentalShop: *etherAccount* and *tokenAccount*.
+Each customer may choose to pay the rental of bike via ETHER or TOKENS.

-- Customers may choose to pay the rental of bike via ETHER or TOKENS.
+Below is included a description of each payment model:

 ---------------------------------------------------------------